 Flu season is typically from November to March annually.
 We typically offer this vaccine at the beginning of September.
-We will post an announcement on our website, social media profiles, and patient email newsletter when we have them in stock.
+We will post an announcement on our website when we have them on stock.
 You may also call us at 253-848-5951 if you would like to verify.

 The Pneumovax vaccine is recommended for adults age 65 and older, and younger adults with asthma, chronic lung disease, and many other chronic illnesses.

 All adults over 65 years old need the one-time pneumovax vaccine.
 An additional pneumonia vaccine, Prevnar, should be used for adults over 65.
 If you have not had the Pneumovax yet, Prevnar should be given first.
 Your Sound Family Medicine provider and care team can help you with this.

 The CDC recommends all children receive two doses of this vaccine.
 Those who receive two doses of the MMR vaccine as a child are considered protected for life and do not need a booster dose according to the US vaccination schedule.